 Sunrise Plan for Return to Campus

 If you are traveling out-of-state, please note that some states have issued restrictions and additional guidelines.
-In Minnesota, the Minnesota Department of Health encourages individuals who are traveling from out-of-state to quarantine for 14 days regardless of your vaccination status.
+In Minnesota, the Minnesota Department of Health encourages individuals who are traveling from out-of-state to quarantine for 14 days regardless of their vaccination status.
+Additional information is available on the Workplace Guidance for COVID-19 page.

 The University has developed a "Sunrise Plan" that outlines a gradual reopening of limited functions on our campuses and other University sites.
 This is an intentional and comprehensive plan that is consistent with guidance from the Centers for Disease Control (CDC), and the Minnesota Department of Health (MDH).

-Those who are able to work from home are expected to continue to work from home until June 30, 2021.
-At present, the University’s Extended Reduced Operations remain in effect.
-See President Gabel's Nov.
-11 message for details.
-We want to empower you all to make plans that support your families while maintaining fewer people on campus.
-If you have general questions, the information on the Working Remotely webpage may be helpful.
+Those who are able to work from home are expected to continue to work from home until August 2, 2021.
+See President Gabel's March 16 message for details.
 Please talk with your supervisor if you have further questions.

 The University has developed this Sunrise Plan (the Plan) to assist University employees who need to return to campus to carry out their work and the Plan established a process to determine if a faculty or staff member qualifies to work on-site, what the steps are to achieve permission, and what requirements must be met if employees are working on campus or another University worksite.